Freddie Gershon: Personal life

 Gershon lives in New York City with his wife, Myrna.

-Gershon grew up in Bayside, NY with his close friend Eddie Birnbaum (who passed away on April 23, 2022) for whom he wrote a long, loving and remarkable New York Times death notice.
+Gershon grew up in Bayside, New York, with his close friend Eddie Birnbaum (who died on April 23, 2022) for whom he wrote a long, loving and remarkable New York Times death notice.

 Gershon is married to former Screen Gems motion picture marketing executive, Myrna Gershon.
 She is widely credited as the mastermind behind the creation of Flintstones Chewable Vitamins.